pjankiewicz/pjankiewicz.github.io/_posts/2014-12-07-clojure-parallel-text-processing.md

 (def titles (str/split (slurp "somebigfile") #"\n"))
 </pre>

-One of the things that Clojure is so proud is support parallelism.
+One of the things that Clojure is so proud is parallelism support.
 First let's use a simple map function to conver all sentences

 <pre>> (time (doall (map clean-title titles)) (println "finished!"))